Rescue of Jews during the Holocaust: Vatican City State

 Other noted rescuers assisted by Pius were Pietro Palazzini Giovanni Ferrofino, Giovanni Palatucci, Pierre-Marie Benoit and others.
 When Archbishop Giovanni Montini (later Pope Paul VI) was offered an award for his rescue work by Israel, he said he had only been acting on the orders of Pius XII.

 Pius' diplomatic representatives lobbied on behalf of Jews across Europe, including in Vichy France, Hungary, Romania, Bulgaria, Croatia and Slovakia, Germany itself and elsewhere.
 Many papal nuncios played important roles in the rescue of Jews, among them Giuseppe Burzio, the Vatican Chargé d'Affaires in Slovakia; Filippo Bernardini, Nuncio to Switzerland; and Angelo Roncalli, the Nuncio to Turkey.
 Angelo Rotta, the wartime Nuncio to Budapest and Andrea Cassulo, the Nuncio to Bucharest have been recognized as Righteous Among the Nations.

 Pius directly protested the deportations of Slovakian Jews to the Bratislava government from 1942.
 He made a direct intervention in Hungary to lobby for an end to Jewish deportations in 1944, and on 4 July, the Hungarian leader, Admiral Horthy, told Berlin that deportations of Jews must cease, citing protests by the Vatican, the King of Sweden and the Red Cross.
 The pro-Nazi, anti-Semitic Arrow Cross Party seized power in October, and a campaign of murder of the Jews commenced.
 The neutral powers led a major rescue effort and Pius' representative, Angelo Rotta, took the lead in establishing an "international Ghetto", marked by the emblems of the Swiss, Swedish, Portuguese, Spanish and Vatican legations, and providing shelter for some 25,000 Jews.

 In Rome, some 4,000 Italian Jews and escaped prisoners of war avoided deportation, many of them hidden in safe houses or evacuated from Italy by a resistance group organized by the Irish-born priest and Vatican official Hugh O'Flaherty.
 Msgr.
 O'Flaherty used his political connections to help secure sanctuary for dispossessed Jews.
 The wife of the Irish ambassador, Delia Murphy, assisted him.

 Norway

+During the occupation of Norway by Nazi Germany, its Jewish community was subject to persecution and deported to extermination camps.
+Although at least 764 Jews in Norway were killed, over 1,000 were rescued with the help of non-Jewish Norwegians who risked their lives to smuggle the refugees out, typically to Sweden.
+As of January 2018, 67 of these individuals have been recognized by Yad Vashem as being Righteous Among the Nations.
+Yad Vashem has also recognized the Norwegian resistance movement collectively.